Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 ### Command **COMPANIES**

-This command allows to list all the existing companies
+This command allows to list all the existing companies (limited to your admin right)

 ```bash
 $ rainbow companies